Patrick S. Parker: Business career

 At a company history presentation given in 1995 at the Euclid Avenue headquarters in Cleveland, Pat Parker said his father "dropped dead of a heart attack" in 1945 and left the entire business in the hands of his mother.
 "Many friends of the family advised her to sell but mom kept the business and later hired managers" to run it.
 Parker Appliance acquired the Hannifin Corporation in the late 1950s and for reasons of brand recognition renamed the business the Parker Hannifin Corporation.
 Throughout the period between World War II and his death, Pat Parker helped to build and expand Parker Hannifin to offer a wide array of hydraulic, pneumatic and electromechanical products, which gave Parker the position as a global leader in engineering.
 Now an $12.54 billion enterprise, the firm had annual sales of $197 million.

 Most of Pat Parker's working career was with the company, starting from when he was a little boy.
 In 1960, Parker joined the board of directors of Parker Hannifin.
-He was elected president in 1968 and served as Chief Executive Officer from 1971 through 1983.
+He was president from 1968 and Chief Executive Officer from 1971 through 1983.
 He was named chairman in 1977, a position he retired from in 1999.
 He had previously retired as an employee in 1994.

 He died from cancer at the age of 75 in July 2005.